AHHHZ975/SLAM-Duckietown/README.md

 1. We prepared all landmarks and robot to have tracking balls on them
 2. We started a recording of the robot odometry and camera using [rosbag](https://wiki.ros.org/rosbag)
 3. At the same time, we start the recording of the motion capture system
 4. We collected all files (bags, csv from tracking) in the repository and synchronize them (see [decode_bag_file.py](https://github.com/AHHHZ975/SLAM-Duckietown/blob/main/scripts/decode_bag_file.py) for implementation).
-Timestemp on both recordings was used to synchronize them and the ground truth data was reajusted to the duckiebot position and angle frame.
+Timestemp on both recordings was used to find the starting time of the robot and the ground truth data was reajusted to the duckiebot position and angle frame.
+Some recordings had a significant delay between the bag file and the ground truth CSV files, due to time desynchronization on the computer running the vicon system.
+In these cases, we resynchronized them by offsetting the timestemp by the number of seconds that differed between the computers.

 # Results